 - Canada - Job Bank Canada: Compare wages by occupations or locations.

-- Canada - WowJobs Salary Search: Searchable by occupation and location.
+- Canada - Indeed Salary Search: Searchable by occupation and location.

-- Canada - PayScale: Salary data for specific jobs, employers and schools
+- Canada & USA - PayScale: Salary data for specific jobs, employers and schools.

-- USA - Indeed Salary Search: Searchable by occupation and location.
+- USA - ZipRecruiter Salary Calculator: Searchable by job title and location.

 - USA - Simply Hired Salary Calculator: Searchable by occupation and location.